Jon-Snow-Targaryen/Entry_Automation/README.md

 END;
 /

--- Automation of Report to Excel file
+//Automation of Report to Excel file

 CREATE OR REPLACE PROCEDURE Generate_Infrastructure_Report IS
     -- 1. Configuration variables for data destination and dynamic naming